 - The creator is dead AND no one owns the copyright

 You’re never really going to know if something is public domain or not unless it is very old (and even then it’s not guaranteed; the Happy Birthday song had a copyright until last year), and you have to bear in mind that someone might be using it under fair use or creative commons licenses.

 Fair use is the first part of copyright law that you can actually use to your advantage (So long as your in the USA, sorry the rest of the world).
 I’ll use an example:

 My favorite artist came out with a new painting, and I use the image to create a cross stitch pattern and make a cross stitch – fine.

 Then I try to sell the pattern – That’s not fair use.

 You see, fair use allows you to use copyrighted material for education, research, or personal use (there is an exception here about benefiting public good, but unless your Edward Snowden you’re not going to be using that).

 Yes, there is ALWAYS an exception.
 In this case its purchasing rights.
 Some websites out there use a creative commons license with their images.
 You can use them personally, or commercial websites/literature.
-However other offer royalty free images with no caps.
+However others offer royalty-free images with no caps.
 This means that if you wanted to you could sell the image onto someone else straight away, no edits required.
-However it also allows you to make cross stitch patterns for sale.
+However, it also allows you to make cross stitch patterns for sale.

 So now you can set up your store in the safe knowledge you’re covered by copyright.
 Phew!